Renniesb/verse-memorizer/readme.md

 ## About

-A tool that allows people to memorize verses of the bible in multiple languages.
+A tool that uses different techniques to allow people to memorize verses of the bible in multiple languages.

 ## Development server